yearn/yearn-devdocs/docs/partners/submit_pr.md

 The file consists of an array of `Partner` objects.
 Each `Partner` has the following attributes:

 - `name`: descriptive name for the partner.
+- `start_date`: date of the PR that feesharing will start.
+In the format date(yyyy, mm, dd).
 - `treasury`: the address where you want to receive the shared fees.
 - `wrappers`: an array of objects that contain the addresses that will hold the vault tokens.
 It's an array of `Wrapper` or `WildcardWrapper` objects